Skip to Main Content

 Recording your search

-When undertaking a systematic review, your protocol should document all planned sources of information.
+When planning a systematic review, your protocol should document all planned sources of information.

 When searching, record what you do from the start.
-This is important to ensure that you can meet the requirements of reporting standards such as PRISMA, and so that your search can be reproduced later.
+This is important to ensure that you can meet the requirements of reporting standards such as PRISMA, and so that your search is transparent and can be reproduced.

 What to record